Edzelf/Esp-radio/README.md

 The .ini-file itself can be edited in the webinterface.
 Changes will be effective after restart of the Esp-radio.
 Note that there might be problems with long ini-files due to write problems in SPIFFS.

+**Note:** Presets starting with "ihr/" are iHeartRadio stations.
+Use station callsign XXXXFM or XXXXAM or IHR_XXXX.
+      iHeartRadio station example for https://en.wikipedia.org/wiki/CKMX Funny 1060AM you would put ihr/CKMXAM CKMX being the callsign of the radio station.

 ### Using Winamp to find out the correct preset line for a station.